Daniel-xsy/RoboBEV/README.md

 ## Robustness Benchmark

-**:bar_chart: Metrics:** The *nuScenes Detection Score (NDS)* is consistently used as the main indicator for evaluating model performance in our benchmark.
+**:triangular_ruler: Metrics:** The *nuScenes Detection Score (NDS)* is consistently used as the main indicator for evaluating model performance in our benchmark.
 The following two metrics are adopted to compare between models' robustness:
 - **mCE (the lower the better):** The *average corruption error* (in percentage) of a candidate model compared to the baseline model, which is calculated among all corruption types across three severity levels.
 - **mRR (the higher the better):** The *average resilience rate* (in percentage) of a candidate model compared to its "clean" performance, which is calculated among all corruption types across three severity levels.